patniemeyer/enclosure/README.md

 It does take a while to print the parts, but only the hinges require much detail.
 I printed the straight and corner pieces at 0.2 or 0.35mm and the hinges at 0.1mm on my Prusa MK3.
 The 12” straight pieces will print if turned diagonally.

 ## Cutting Acrylic (if you have to)
 If you end up like me buying 48” sheets of acrylic you’ll need to cut them somehow.
-I bought a $10, 200 tooth blade for my table saw and it sort of worked.
-The results are a bit pitted.
+I bought a 200 tooth table saw blade for $10 and it worked, but the results were a bit pitted.
 Be sure to keep the plastic coating on the acrylic until you are finished cutting (or put blue painters tape on to protect if if you have exposed sheets).

 ## Ventilation
 I ended up placing mine on a table that it slightly smaller than the 24” base, allowing me to put a fan vent hole in the bottom.
 In practice a 40mm fan can suck out enough air that it doesn’t really matter where it is.
 I’m planning to vent it to a window later.

+## Quiet!
+Almost any kind of box that seals reasonbly well will dramatically reduce the sound of your printer- especially the high frequency whine of fans.
+So yes, this does work well to reduce noise.